-The awesome beauty of the Eagle Nebula | EarthSky.org
+The awesome beauty of the Eagle Nebula

-The Eagle Nebula, also known as Messier 16 or M16, is one of the most amazing sights that can be seen in a large telescope.
-It’s the location of several famous structures including the stunning Pillars of Creation, an active star-forming region of gas and dust, depicted in the image above.
+The Eagle Nebula, also known as Messier 16 or M16, is one of the most amazing sights you can see in a large telescope.
+It’s the location of several famous structures, including the stunning Pillars of Creation, a star-forming region, depicted in the image above.
 The Eagle Nebula contains not only the Pillars of Creation but several other star-forming regions as well.
 It also has many emission nebulae, or clouds in space that shine with their own light.
-And it has some dark nebulae, which don’t shine themselves, but which can be seen because they obscure light from other sources.
+And it has some dark nebulae.
+These are space clouds that don’t shine themselves, but that can be seen because they obscure light from shining objects located behind them.

 The Eagle Nebula lies in the direction of the constellation Serpens the Serpent.
-It’s about 7,000 light-years away, and it’s visible in our sky at this time of year.
+It’s about 7,000 light-years away.
+And it’s visible in the sky on July and August evenings.

 Take a look at the photos here, and delve deeper into this region of space, which is one of the most interesting and beautiful we know.

-EarthSky’s yearly crowd-funding campaign is in progress.
-In 2020, we are donating 8.5% of all incoming revenues to No Kids Hungry.
-Click to learn more and donate.

-In the late 18th century, when this object began to be catalogued by astronomers – discovered by Jean-Philippe de Cheseaux in 1745-46 – only the star cluster could be seen, and it was designated as M16 in Messier’s catalog of things not to be confused with comets.
-This star cluster later became known as the Snow Queen Nebula.
+Jean-Philippe de Cheseaux is said to have “discovered” the Eagle Nebula in 1745-46.
+Afterwards, 18th century astronomers began including this object in their catalogs.
+With their early telescopes, the astronomers could see only the star cluster.
+And so this object was designated as M16 in Charles Messier’s catalog of things not to be confused with comets.
+Later, what astronomers thought was a simple open star cluster came to be known as a nebula, or cloud in space.
+They called it the Snow Queen Nebula.

-Later, the advent of astrophotography revealed a large area of glowing hydrogen gas that was invisible to the unaided eye.
+Still later, the advent of astrophotography revealed a large area of glowing hydrogen gas that was invisible to the unaided eye.
 The nebula looked somewhat like an eagle with outstretched wings, giving rise to the current common name of Eagle Nebula.

-As higher resolution photography and then digital photography began to reveal more and more features, particularly the dark patches (aka dark nebulae), many distinct features within the Eagle Nebula were given individual names.
+Soon higher-resolution – clearer – photography, and then digital photography, began to reveal more and more features.
+In particular, astronomers began to notice the dark patches (aka dark nebulae) in the Eagle Nebula.
+That’s when many distinct features within the Eagle Nebula began to be given individual names.
 Today, the informal name of the Eagle Nebula is taken as referring to all of these in one collective designation.

 Some of them are famous, and all are beautiful.